tieukhanhpro99/SpicyLyricTranslator/README.md

 Attempting to add support for all lyrics

-If the tweak is unable to find a song or process the lyrics, you'll see a "Couldn't load the lyrics for this song" message.
-The lyrics might be wrong for some songs when using Genius due to how the tweak searches songs.
-While I've made it work in most cases, kindly refrain from opening issues about it.

 ## How It Works

 EeveeSpotify intercepts Spotify requests to load user data, deserializes it, and modifies the parameters in real-time.
 This method works incredibly stable across supported Spotify versions.